Exchange Web Service (EWS) connection (Enterprise feature)

 Microsoft Exchange Service Connector settings can be managed globally in Central Administration Settings and locally (per site collection) in site collection settings.

 To find these settings, you must go to your Central Administration and click JungleMail global settings.

 At the bottom of the JungleMail global settings page,

 Here you will need to provide a full Exchange Web Service URL address, Domain, User Name, and password.

-You can find your Microsoft Exchange Web Service (EWS) Address found in Exchange Admin Center under Servers --> Virtual Directories
+MS Exchange 2013: you can find your Microsoft Exchange Web Service (EWS) address in Exchange Admin Center, under Servers > Virtual Directories

 Regular User Access is, in most cases, sufficient to access the service.

 At a site collection level (site collection settings)